5H1N0B11/flightgear-mirage2000/Mirage-2000/rick_developer_notes.md

 <!-- ========================================================================================= -->
 # Smaller features / issues #
 * Reload Guns etc. button from config menu should either be included in Payload stuff or make sure that guns are only loaded if there is a cannon in e.g. the 2000-D
-* Cockpit lights (/controls/lighting/cockpit-lights-side/-top) do not work / illuminate
-* Fly-by-wire configuration /fdm/jsbsim/fbw/mode should trigger warning light, if heavy armament loaded but not in CHARGES mode
 * ALS rocket like the Viggen guide on stick: in JA37 look for <pure_gain name="names/cursor/rb05-control-yaw">
-* Should the VTM display different cursors like the Viggen MI: if (radar.ps46.getMode() == "TWS") {me.cursor_mode = CURSOR_TWS;} else {me.cursor_mode = CURSOR_STT;}
 * In VTM._updateTargets: can we use blep info instead of calulation like in viggen: var info = contact.getLastBlep(); var pos = ..(info.getAZDeviation(), info.getRangeNow(),..);
-* Make sure headings true vs. magnetic are handled correct in HUD and VTM
 * Alidade cartouche in top right corner: what is "N"?